caltechlibrary/irdmtools/rdmutil.1.md

 : Returns a specific map/dictionary record indicated by RECORD_ID, e.g. bq3se-47g50.
 The REORCID_ID is a required parameter.

 get_files RECORD_ID
-: Returns a list of file entries for a indicated by RECORD_ID, e.g. bq3se-47g50.
-The REORCID_ID is a required parameter.
+: Return a list of files for record with RECORD_ID.
+RECORD_ID is required.

 get_file RECORD_ID FILENAME
 : Returns the metadata for a file indicated by RECORD_ID and FILENAME, e.g. bq3se-47g50 is a record id and article.pdf is a filename.
 RECORD_ID and FILENAME are required parameters.